Trichothecene: History

-Since then trichothecenes have been reported throughout the world.
-They’ve had a significant economic impact on the world due to causes such as: loss of human and animal life, increased health care and veterinary care costs, reduced livestock production, disposal of contaminated foods and feeds, and investment in research and applications to reduce severity of the mycotoxin problem.
+Since then, trichothecenes have been reported throughout the world.
+They have had a significant economic impact on the world due to loss of human and animal life, increased health care and veterinary care costs, reduced livestock production, disposal of contaminated foods and feeds, and investment in research and applications to reduce severity of the mycotoxin problem.
 These mycotoxins account for millions of dollars annually in losses, due to factors that are often beyond human control (environmental, ecological, or storage method).

 Food contamination

 Hazardous concentrations of trichothecenes have been detected in corn, wheat, barley, oats, rice, rye, vegetables, and other crops.
 Diseases resulting from infection include seed rot, seedling blight, root rot, stalk rot, and ear rot.
 Trichothecenes are also common contaminants of poultry feeds and their adverse effects on poultry health and productivity have been studied extensively.